Climate Resilience Programme

-Projects in the Climate Resilience Programme are critical works needed to help minimise the impacts of flooding on local communities in Otago.
+These projects are critical works to minimise the impacts of flooding on local communities in Otago.
 The programme also provides economic benefits to the region by creating jobs and protecting infrastructure and agricultural land.

-ORC’s Climate Resilience Programme is a part of a national programme led by Kānoa - Regional Economic Development & Investment Unit (Kānoa - REDIU) of the Ministry of Business, Innovation and Employment (MBIE).
-It is a part of $3 billion investment in infrastructure to support New Zealand’s economic recovery from COVID-19, and will partially fund the four projects in Otago.
+This is a part of a national programme led by Kānoa – the Regional Economic Development & Investment Unit of the Ministry of Business, Innovation and Employment.
+It is a part of $3 billion investment in infrastructure to support New Zealand’s economic recovery from COVID-19 and will partially fund the four projects in Otago.

-This project will upgrade flow control structures for Robson Lagoon, located northeast of Balclutha.
-Infrastructure will be upgraded to assist with flood management around the Robson Lagoon area, whilst protecting its natural and cultural values.
-The regionally significant Lake Tuakitoto Wetland complex, which includes Robson Lagoon, is located in the Clutha-Mata Au catchment, approximately 7km east/northeast of Balclutha.
-The upgraded flow management structures will improve flow during flood events and provide a more sustainable habitat for local wildlife, such as native fish.
+This project will upgrade flow control structures for Robson Lagoon, which is northeast of Balclutha.
+Infrastructure will be upgraded to help manage floods while protecting the area’s natural and cultural values.
+The regionally significant Lake Tuakitoto Wetland complex, which includes Robson Lagoon, is in the Clutha-Mata Au catchment, approximately 7km east/northeast of Balclutha.
+It is part of a catchment serviced by the Lower Clutha Flood Protection and Drainage Scheme.
+The upgrades will improve flow during floods and provide a more sustainable habitat for local wildlife, such as native fish.

 We are holding community information sessions to update local residents on what will be happening in their areas through ORC's Climate Resilience Programme.
 We are having conversations with the local communities about the work we will be doing to protect their agricultural land and homes from flooding.